mattbeckley/PDALIntro/Installation.md

 gdalinfo --version
 ```

-Windows users should use the "Anaconda Prompt (miniconda)"
+Once installed, Windows users should use the "Anaconda Prompt (miniconda)" to utilize conda in the terminal.

 # Jupyter notebook set up
 **Note** For this workshop, use of the notebooks is optional and is designed for use with bash shell.
 Windows users may be able to run the notebook in a windows terminal session, but this has not been fully tested.